-ADE Consulting Pty Ltd (ADE) has been commissioned by Lendlease Group to measure the levels of vibration caused by the Tweed Valley Hospital Project located at 771 Cudgen Road, Kingscliff, located in the Northern Rivers region of New South Wales (NSW).
-The Site is bounded by Tweed Coast Road to the West, Cudgen Road to the South and Turnock Street to the East.
+ADE Consulting Pty Ltd (ADE) has been commissioned by Lendlease Building Pty Ltd (Lendlease) to undertake construction vibration monitoring during the construction of the Tweed Valley Hospital Project (the 'Site'), located in the Northern Rivers Region of New South Wales (NSW).
+The site is bounded by Tweed Coast Road to the West, Cudgen Road to the South and Turnock Street to the East.
+Environmental monitoring and auditing during construction is a requirement of the project under the Development Consent SSD-10353.